 Dialing Up to The Well

 I was living in the country when I joined my first online group in 1998.
 The Well is one of the oldest virtual communities in continuous operation.The WELL was divided into general subject areas known as “conferences”.
 These conferences reflected member interests, and included arts, health, business, regions, hobbies, spirituality, music, politics, games, software and many more.
 Many journalists frequented the conferences and used the discussions and members’ ideas for articles.

 Online Facilitation Course 2003

-In the Well, I learned that Nancy White of Full Circle Associates and Mihaela Mousseau (now Michele Paradise) were starting a training program for those who wanted to or needed to create, develop and maintain online communities.
+In the Well, I learned about Nancy White of Full Circle Associates and Mihaela Mousseau (now Michele Paradise) who were starting a training program for those who wanted to or needed to create, develop and maintain online communities.
 Michele and Nancy built on the foundational work of Lisa Kimball and began to articulate the practice of “doing stuff together online.”
 From Michele, we learned the concept of “warm electronic communication” and developed deeper insights into the effect of these practices on the experience.
 Computer mediated – yes, but human driven.
 Nancy White followed up with communications examining her “patterns” in social media usage and explained that her activities could be loosely grouped into the following areas.
 I found her groupings useful: